metrc/redcap-embedded-pdf/README.md

 Where `event_name` is the name of the event or unique event ID (as assigned by REDCap), `form_name` is the name of the form, and `instance` is the instance number of the form.

-For non-longitudinal projects, you can either omit the event name or pass `0` as the event name.
+For non-longitudinal projects,  pass `0` as the event name.

 You can also use the selected smart variables in place of the instance number:
 * `[first-instance]`